Amidah: Fast days

 In all customs, the chazzan adds Aneinu as additional blessing in his repetition right after the blessing of Geulah, known by its first word Aneinu ("Answer us") in both Shacharit and Mincha.
 The blessing concludes with the signature "Blessed are You, O Lord, Who responds [some say: to His nation Israel] in time of trouble."
 In addition, according to the original custom, Selichot are recited in the middle of the blessing for forgiveness during the Chazzan's repetition.

 At mincha, Ashkenazic communities that say the "Shalom Rav" version of the Shalom blessing at Minchah and Maariv say the "Sim Shalom" at this Minchah.
 The chazzan also says the priestly blessing before Shalom as he would at Shacharit, unlike the usual weekday Minchah when the priestly blessing is not said at Mincha; in many communities where the Kohanim recite Birkat Kohanim daily, this is recited now as well, particularly if Mincha is recited later in the day.

-On Tisha B'Av at Minchah, Ashkenazim add a prayer that begins Nachem ("Console...") to the conclusion of the blessing Binyan Yerushalayim, elaborating on the mournful state of the Temple in Jerusalem.
-The concluding signature of the blessing is also extended to say "Blessed are You, O Lord, Who consoles Zion and builds Jerusalem."
-In other traditions, it is said in all the Amidot of Tisha B'av, or not included at all.
+On Tisha B'Av a paragraph that begins Nachem ("Console...") is added to the conclusion of the blessing Boneh Yerushalayim ("Who builds Jerusalem") during the Amidah (for Ashkenazim, only at the Mincha service).
+The modified blessing opens "Lord our God, console the mourners of Zion and the mourners of Jerusalem and the city that is bereaved, destroyed, scorned and desolate".
+The conclusion of the blessing is revised to "Blessed are You, O Lord, Who consoles Zion and builds Jerusalem."
+Various Modern Orthodox and Conservative rabbis have proposed amending Nachem, as its wording no longer reflects the existence of a rebuilt Jerusalem under Israeli sovereignty after the Six-Day War.
+Chief Rabbi Shlomo Goren issued a revised wording of the prayer that eliminated references to Jerusalem's desolation.
+Other proposals to modify wording into the past tense have not been widely adopted.